Skip to content

 email: str

-from lexigram.contracts.domain.base import DomainEvent
+from lexigram.events import DomainEvent

 class UserRegistered(DomainEvent):